This post is sponsored by Prego & Yummly; all opinions are my own.

 Stuffed Spaghetti Squash

-This simple dinner is a family favorite, low carb, and comes together quickly for a weeknight win!
+This simple dinner is a family favorite, and comes together quickly for a weeknight win!

-Life is busy, and way too short to be worried about dinner, so this is why this recipe ranks among my favorites.
+Life is busy, and way too short to be worried about dinner.
+This quick and easy recipe ranks among my favorites.

-It is quick.
-We use a pressure cooker to cook the spaghetti squash in no time, which means you can prep the rest while the squash cooks, and have dinner in under 30 minutes.
+It is quick: use a pressure cooker to cook the spaghetti squash in no time.
+You can prep the rest while the squash cooks and have dinner in under 30 minutes.

 What You Need to Make Stuffed Spaghetti Squash